Tony Stewart Offers His Opinion On Why NASCAR’s Popularity Has Dropped

 Stewart, like a lot of drivers from his time, got his start on dirt and local short tracks, working his way up through the ranks before winning Rookie of the Year in the NASCAR’s top flight in 1999 as a 28-year-old.

-Now, drivers seem make their Monster Energy Cup debuts much younger, which Stewart says has taken something away from the sport.
+Now, drivers seem to make their Monster Energy Cup debuts much younger, which Stewart says has taken something away from the sport.

 In a Q&A with The Virginian-Pilot, the Hall of Famer said in order for the sport to regain some of it former glory, it needs drivers with more personality, and more of a connection to its core fan base.